ryo-ma/covid19-japan-web-api/README.md

 * 🚀 Provide REST API
 * 🇯🇵 Get info of each prefecture in Japan
 * ☕️ Simple data and simple to use
+* 📈 Predict for the next 30 days

 # Project using this API